-up- and -up verbs Complete each gap in these sentences with the appropriate form of the correct verb from this list:
+6 up- and -up verbs Complete each gap in these sentences with the appropriate form of the correct verb from this list:

-back up keep up update

-build up set up upgrade

-catch up start up upload
+back up build up catch up free up keep up update set up upgrade start up upload

-free up

-- I To avoid losing data, you should ...... your files regularly. - 2 You can ..... your PC by adding a new motherboard. - 3 Delete some files to ..... space on your hard disk. - 4 Data is ..... from regional PCs to the company's mainframe each night. - 6 She's taking a course to ..... her knowledge of computing. - 7 The computer checks the memory when it ...... - 8 He ...... a website to advertise his travel company. - 9 You can ..... with developments by reading PC magazines. - 10 If you miss a class, you can study the hand-outs to ...... - 11 The image in a digital camera is ..... from a red, green and blue image.
+- 1 To avoid losing data, you should your files regularly. - 2 You can your PC by adding a new motherboard. - 3 Delete some files to space on your hard disk. - 4 Data is from regional PCs to the company's mainframe each night. - 5 The operating system boots when you your computer. - 6 She's taking a course to her knowledge of computing. - 7 The computer checks the memory when it - 8 He a website to advertise his travel company. - 9 You can with developments by reading PC magazines. - 10 If you miss a class, you can study the hand-outs to - 11 The image in a digital camera is from a red, green and blue image.